TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyexpat.rst

 .. method:: xmlparser.ParseFile(file)

-   Parse XML data reading from the object *file*.  *file* only needs to provide the ``read(nbytes)`` method, returning the empty string when there's no more data.
+   Parse XML data reading kutoka the object *file*.  *file* only needs to provide the ``read(nbytes)`` method, returning the empty string when there's no more data.